showbeet10/Plant-Disease-Detector/README.md

 # Plant Disease Detection and treatment Recommendation  using AI

+This project is developed as part of the **Advanced AI Internship by Edunet Foundation**.
-This is an AI- powered web app built using **Tensorflow** and **Streamlit** that allows users (especially farmers, agriculturists , and researchers) to detect plant diseases from leaf images and get **instant treatment recommendations**.
+It is an AI-powered image classification tool that allows users — especially **farmers, agriculturists, and researchers** — to detect plant diseases from leaf images and receive **instant treatment recommendations**.

 ## Project Overview

-Plant diseases can severely impact crop yield and food security.
-Manual disease detection is time-consuming and requires expert knowledge.
-This project automates the process using **deep learning**, allowing quick, accurate identification of plant diseases and how to treat them.
+Plant diseases pose a major threat to global agriculture, affecting both **yield** and **food security**.
+Traditional diagnosis methods are slow, labor-intensive, and require domain expertise.

+This project automates the detection process using **Deep Learning** — specifically a **Convolutional Neural Network (CNN)** — trained on the **PlantVillage dataset**.
+The tool provides:
+1. Accurate disease classification from leaf images
+2. Treatment advice based on the prediction
+3. A user-friendly local interface (Streamlit-based)

 ## Features:-

-1. Upload a plant leaf image (JPG/PNG)
+1. Upload plant leaf image (JPG or PNG)
-2. Detects disease using a **Convolutional Neural Network (CNN)** model trained on the PlantVillage dataset
-3. Displays **confidence score** of prediction
+2. Predict disease class using CNN
+3. Show confidence score
-4. Provides **treatment advice** for each disease
+4. Recommend treatment for the detected disease
-5. Deployed as a web app using **Streamlit**
+5. Runs as a **local web app** using Streamlit (`streamlit run app.py`)

+> ❗ Note: Streamlit Cloud deployment is **not active** due to package compatibility issues.
+However, the project works **perfectly when run locally**.

 ## Model Details:-